miyagawa/cpanminus/README.md

 ## What is this?

-cpanminus is a tiny script to get, unpack, build and install modules from CPAN.
-It's a single perl script with no dependencies.
+cpanminus is a script to unpack, build and install modules from CPAN.

+Its catch?
+Deps-free, zero-conf, standalone ~200 LOC script (i.e. hackable) and requires only 10MB RAM.
+See below for its cons.

+## Installation

+Grab the file, chmod +x, put it into your PATH.
+(Adjust shebang if needed)

-## Should I use this?
+## Should I really use this?

 No. Use CPAN or CPANPLUS.